 The Whole Generation, including you

 And Abraham journeyed from thence toward the south country, and dwelled between Kadesh and Shur, and sojourned in Gerar.
 And Abraham said of Sarah his wife, She is my sister: and Abimelech king of Gerar sent, and took Sarah.
 But God came to Abimelech in a dream by night, and said to him, Behold, thou art but a dead man, for the woman which thou has taken; for she is a man's wife.
 But Abimelech had not come near her: and he said, LORD, wilt thou slay also a righteous nation?
 Said he not unto me, She is my sister? and she, even she herself said, He is my brother: in the integrity of my heart and innocency of my hands have I done this.
 And God said unto him in a dream, Yea, I know that thou did this in the integrity of thy heart; for I also withheld thee from sinning against me: therefore suffered I thee not to touch her.
-Now therefore restore the man his wife; for he is a prophet, and he shall pray for thee, and thou shalt live: and if thou restore her not, know thou that thou shalt surely die, thou, and all that are thine.-Genesis 20:1-7***When Abraham (Abram the Hebrew) and Sarah (Sarai) and their nephew Lot journeyed from Canaan to Egypt during a time of famine, Sarah was at least 65 years old and very beautiful.
+Now therefore restore the man his wife; for he is a prophet, and he shall pray for thee, and thou shalt live: and if thou restore her not, know thou that thou shalt surely die, thou, and all that are thine.-Genesis 20:1-7***When Abraham (Abram the Hebrew) and Sarah (Sarai) and their nephew Lot journeyed from Canaan to Egypt during a famine, Sarah was at least 65 years old and very beautiful.
 Abraham believed that the Egyptians would want to keep Sarah and kill him.
-Thus, Abraham told Sarah, his wife and half sister, to claim to be his sister.
-Sarah was taken to the royal palace until a calamity sent by the Lord God caused Pharaoh, the king of Egypt, to return Sarah to Abraham.
+Thus, Abraham told Sarah, his wife and half sister, to identify herself as his sister.
+Sarah was taken to the royal palace until the Lord God sent a calamity, and Pharaoh, the king of Egypt, returned Sarah to Abraham.
 When Sarah was over 85 years old, she journeyed with Abraham to Gerar in Canaan.
-Abraham identified Sarah as his sister, and King Abimelech, ruler of the Philistines in Gerar, wanted Sarah.
-When Abraham was 100 years old, Isaac was born to Abraham and 90-year-old Sarah.
+Abraham identified Sarah as his sister, and King Abimelech, ruler of the Philistines in Gerar, desired Sarah.
+Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
 When Sarah was 127 years old, she died.
-Three years after Sarah's death, Isaac married Rebekah, Abraham and Sarah's grandniece.
-When Isaac was 60 years old, fraternal twin sons Esau (Edom) and Jacob (Israel) were born to Isaac and Rebekah.
-Decades thereafter, Jacob married Rebekah's nieces Leah and Rachel.
-Over 1,900 years after Judah was born to Jacob and Leah, Jesus the Christ, the Son of God, was born.
+When Isaac was 40 years old, he was married to Rebekah, Abraham and Sarah's grandniece.
+Fraternal twin sons Esau (Edom) and Jacob (Israel) were born to 60-year-old Isaac and Rebekah.
+In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Judah was the 4th son born to Jacob and Leah, and Joseph was the 1st son born to Jacob and Rachel.
+Approximately 1,900 years after Benjamin was born near Bethlehem to Jacob and Rachel, and Rachel died, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26

 Reference Information: